Orthopedic Physical Therapy

 Samaritan Physical Rehabilitation Specialists is home to the only Orthopedic Physical Therapy Residency Program in Mid-Willamette Valley.
 Our single resident set up allows our staff to foster resident growth while serving a diverse patient population with contemporary evidence-based care.

-Our program is a candidate program for accreditation through the American Board of Physical Therapy – Residency & Fellowship Education and will have a site visit with notification of accreditation during the first residency cycle.
+Our program is accredited through the American Board of Physical Therapy – Residency & Fellowship Education.

 Man sitting in front of his laptop typing.